 “Kevin is a good role model for hard work—he came out of college a little soft, with a little baby fat, but he wanted to build strength and lean down.
 All of those goals fit into this package with yoga and it spoke to him.”

-Since college, Love, an All-Star, spent six seasons with the Minnesota Timberwolves before playing his last seven years as a member of the Cleveland Cavaliers.
+Since college, Love, an All-Star, spent six seasons with the Minnesota Timberwolves before playing his last eight years as a member of the Cleveland Cavaliers.

 Keith Mitchell, former NFL LB

 As a means of treatment while temporarily paralyzed, Mitchell was introduced to the breathing and meditation aspects of yoga.
-Mitchell, now in his mid-fourties, teaches yoga to current and former NFL players with focus on the spine, according to Andrea Rice of mindbodygreen.com.
+Mitchell, now in his mid-forties, teaches yoga to current and former NFL players with a focus on the spine, according to Andrea Rice of mindbodygreen.com.

 “I really like to get into some of these poses to circulate the blood flow and move it along.
 When you’re sitting at work or in long meetings, your back gets locked up and compressed.
 These openings will help create space in the lower back, hamstrings and glutes, even if these muscles are highly developed.”